marcelo-s/add-divide-game/README.md

 ```
 docker-compose down
 ```

+---

-### Start application
+## Start application

-For this implementation there are 2 profiles for each player.
+For this implementation there are 2 profiles(with yaml properties files) for each player.
 We can think of them as 2 services.
+It is possible to adjust port configuration or other details in the configuration files.

 To start each service with a profile set the profile flag to one of these values:
 * player1